PatienceDominic/SALES-PERFORMANCE-ANALYSIS/README.md

 8. #### The highest returned rate by location
     - Lagos

-9. An Excel dashboard have been created to shpow product performane and slicers for interaction within the dashboard.
+9. An Excel dashboard have been created to show product performance and slicers for interaction within the dashboard.

 10. #### Most frequent returned product
      - fridge and laptop.